To Enlarge Images – Right Click Image then Open in a New Tab.

 Ideal Average Height is 18” above the Water..

-Then be sure Your Shortest Swan (Cygnet) can reach.
+Then be sure your Shortest Swan (Cygnet) can REACH.

 ASSORTED Domestic WaterFowl are Fun Pond Pets.